 D. Bespoke Approach

-Finally, there is the “Bespoke” approach, where the governing law of the entire agreement is the governing law of the Registry Operator.
+Next, there is the “Bespoke” approach, where the governing law of the entire agreement is the governing law of the Registry Operator.

 This approach has some of the advantages of the Menu approach by allowing each Registry Operator to have their “home” choice of law.
 Moreover, it shares the advantage of the California option as far as a single law would apply to the RA

 As for disadvantages, they are also shared with the Menu option and it could be added that these disadvantages find themselves compounded here by the fact that this approach consists, in practice, of a very large menu whose contents are determined by the place of incorporation/location of the registry (as a legal person.)
 In that sense, it can be very hard to predict the result of the application of a multitude of different bodies of laws to the RA.
-Some registries might find themselves at an advantage, others at a disadvantages, and some might find themselves with larges parts of the RA inapplicable due to mandatory provisions of the governing law, or simply with a RA which is very difficult to interpret.+++
+Some registries might find themselves at an advantage, others at a disadvantages, and some might find themselves with larges parts of the RA inapplicable due to mandatory provisions of the governing law, or simply with a RA which is very difficult to interpret.

+E. Status Quo Approach

+The Subgroup acknowledges that a fifth possible approach is to retain the status quo, i.e., have no “governing law” clause in the RAA.
+The advantages of this approach have been explained by ICANN Legal in a document sent to the Subgroup, and may be summarized as follows:

+[insert]

+There could potentially be other possible outcomes of exercising the effective freedom to choose warranted under the Menu approach.

 2. Choice of law provision in registrar accreditation agreements

 The options for the RAA are essentially the same as for the RA.